Add to your Claude Code skills

 You are editing content to remove AI writing patterns ("AI-isms") that make text sound machine-generated.

-This skill operates in one of two modes:
+This skill operates in one of three modes:

 rewrite (default) — Flag AI-isms and rewrite the text to fix them.